tfasz/fuzznotes.github.io/content/posts/iot-floor-heat-intro.md

 I remember hearing [Tony Fadell](https://en.wikipedia.org/wiki/Tony_Fadell) talk about his vision of replacing all of the dumb white boxes around your house when he started Nest.
-At least he managed to do a good job with the thermostat and smoke detectors before riding off into the sunset.
+At least he managed to do a good job with the thermostat (and an ok job with smoke detectors) before riding off into the sunset.

 ## The problem